How Much Is My Website Worth? (Website Valuation Guide)

 If you’re selling privately, many buyers will not be willing to pay $420,000 because they know you’re not paying broker fees.
 They’ll often reduce the valuation accordingly.
 The $357,000 you’d get after broker fees equals just under 36x average monthly profit, and that may be what a private buyer would be willing to pay.

-I’ve sold sites privately, and I’ve sold sites through a broker.
+I’ve sold sites privately and through a broker.
 The two sales that were through a broker (both were sold through Quiet Light) sold for a higher multiple than any of my private sales.
-I’m completely confident that I got more for those sales after broker fees than I would have been able to get by selling the sites on my own.
+I’m 100% confident that I got more for those sales even after the broker fees than I would have been able to get by selling the sites on my own.
 I had private offers in both cases before listing with Quiet Light, and they were significantly lower than what I ultimately got.

 In my opinion, good brokers (like Brad Wayland from Quiet Light) can usually get you more money than you’re likely to get with a private sale.
 The exception to that is if you happen to have a very strong network of potential buyers.